dhowe/spectre/README.md

 ### Start the client

-To build and run the client, see [these instructions](web-client/README.md)
+To build and run the client, which does NOT require the server, see [these instructions](web-client/README.md)

 <br>